crispynoodlesoup/AERO-2021/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

 This module, TeamCode, is the place where you will write/paste the code for your team's robot controller App.
-This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

 ## Creating your own OpModes

-The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.
+The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own, Which can be found at:

-Sample opmodes exist in the FtcRobotController module.
-To locate these samples, find the FtcRobotController module in the "Project/Android" tab.

-Expand the following tree elements:
     FtcRobotController / java / org.firstinspires.ftc.robotcontroller / external / samples

-A range of different samples classes can be seen in this folder.

 ## NOTE FOR FUTURE PROGRAMMERS